duckietown/docs-brown/book/doc-sky/75-localization-slam/30-local-assignment.md

     image_B.jpg
     student_compute_displacement.py

-compute_displacement.py will indicate the infrared reading taken by the drone at the time images A and B were taken.
+student_compute_displacement.py will indicate the infrared reading taken by the drone at the time images A and B were taken.
 This is important because the real-world dimensions of a pixel in the image will vary based on the height of the drone.
 Why is this?

-Your job is to write code in compute_displacement.py that will extract features from both images and compute a transformation between them.
+Your job is to write code in student_compute_displacement.py that will extract features from both images and compute a transformation between them.
 Use this transformation to compute the x,y, and yaw displacement in *meters* between the two images.
 This is exactly how you will implement the motion model for localization: we consider the meter displacement between two drone images to be the motion of the drone between the poses at which the images were taken.

 ## Implement Localization on the PiDrone
+We are now ready to implement localization on the drone.

 You will be given two files:

-    vision_localization_onboard.py
-    localization_helper.py
+    student_run_localization.py
+    student_localization_helper.py

-vision_localization_onboard runs localization on the drone and is complete, you will not need to implement any code in that file.
+student_run_localization runs localization on the drone and is complete, you will not need to implement any code in that file.
 However, you may adjust the NUM_PARTICLE and NUM_FEATURE values to experiment with the speed/accuracy tradeoff concerning the number of particles in the filter and the number of features extracted by OpenCV.
 You may also edit this file if you need to change the map over which you want to localize.

-localization_helper contains the particle filter class and its methods.
+student_localization_helper contains the particle filter class and its methods.
 Many of the methods are not implemented.
 The docstrings describe the intended functionality of each function, and the TODOs indicate tasks to be completed.
 Your assignment is to follow the TODOs and implement the missing functionality of the particle filter.
 Much of the code you just wrote can be used here!

 ## Testing
-To test the functionality of your localization code, you may fly the drone while running vision_localization_onboard in the vision window with your localization_helper code in the scripts folder.
+To test the functionality of your localization code, you may fly the drone while running "rosrun pidrone_project_your_github_name student_run_localization.py" in the vision window.
 Follow the Mapping and Localization instructions in the operations manual to see how to change the map.
 You should see poses printed out which correspond to the drone's position over the map.

 You may also use animate_particle_filter.py to view the animation of your particle filter.
 Print the (x,y) pose of each particle on separate lines in a text file to be read by animate_particle_filter, put x and y pose coordinates on separate lines.
-Make sure you adjust animate_particle_filter.py to reflect the number of particles you are using!
+Make sure you adjust animate_particle_filter.py to reflect the number of particles you are using! (using the visualizer here is optional)

 ## Checkoff
-Before you come to TA hours to have your project graded, you should verify that your code has the following functionality:
+We will verify that your code has the following functionality:

- 1. You can run vision_localization_onboard.py and take off with your drone.
+ 1. You can run student_run_localization.py and take off with your drone.
  2. While flying, you can hit 'r' and the poses will begin printing to the terminal.
 You can hit 'r' again and localization will restart.
  3. While flying, you can hit 'p' to toggle position hold on and off.
- 4. Run picam_localization.py while holding the drone over a mapped area.
+ 4. Run student_run_localization.py while holding the drone over a mapped area.
 Do not arm the drone.
 As you move the drone around, verify that the poses reflect the movement.
 Verify visually that the poses are close to the actual position of the drone in the map.
 For example, if you are holding the drone above the bottom left corner of the mapped area, the pose should be close to (0,0).